Crude oil futures gain on spot demand | Business

 Analysts said raising of bets by participants kept crude oil prices higher in futures trade.

-Globally, West Texas Intermediate crude oil was up by 1.40 per cent at USD 104 per barrel, while Brent crude traded 1.31 per cent higher at USD 108.66 per barrel in New York.
+Globally, West Texas Intermediate crude oil was down by 0.71 per cent at USD 103.05 per barrel, while Brent crude traded 0.65 per cent lower at USD 107.63 per barrel in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)